 Our goal is to ensure that 100% of our cocoa (by volume) continues to be sourced from verified sustainable sources - a goal we first met in 2017.
 We are also committed to engaging in wider industry efforts to improve the cocoa sector and building resilient supply chain communities by investing in programmes, which build livelihoods, protect the environment and improve wellbeing.

-Cocoa is very important to M&S. We use about 6,500 tonnes of cocoa bean equivalent each year to make over 1,000 products.
-Whilst we source cocoa through over 100 direct suppliers, more than 70% is sourced through just three suppliers.
+Cocoa is very important to M&S. We use about 6,000 tonnes of cocoa bean equivalent each year to make over 1,000 products.
+Whilst we source cocoa through over 100 direct suppliers, more than 70% is sourced through just three main suppliers making confectionery, cakes and biscuits.
 We have our own unique high quality special recipes which means our supply chain is incredibly complex.
 Traceability is also a real challenge due to the way in which cocoa is traded, so it is hard for us to fully understand our supply chain beyond the trader.
 This is compounded by the fact that we use less than 0.01% of the world’s annual production of cocoa so our leverage or influence in the sector is minimal.

 We are working with our suppliers and growers to help them address the ethical, environmental and economic challenges they face in order to maintain a long-term sustainable and secure supply.
 Over the last few years we have been developing an approach which is both practical and reflects our size and influence in this industry.